googlesky/googlesky.github.io/README.md

 ### Automated GitHub Actions Deployment

-This repository includes a GitHub Actions workflow that automatically deploys the Jekyll site to GitHub Pages on every push to the main branch.
+This repository includes a GitHub Actions workflow that automatically deploys the Jekyll site to GitHub Pages when merging to the `gh-pages` branch.

 #### Setup Instructions: